privacy · proofs · compute

 Long bio

 Jason St George is a writer, researcher, and systems thinker working at the intersection of philosophy, money, cryptography, AI, and civilizational systems.
 His work focuses on the conditions under which truth, agency, and value remain durable when legacy institutions, soft guarantees, and inherited media defaults begin to fail.
-He publishes Eschatology Report, a long-form publication on philosophy, AI, verification, culture, and modernity, and is the author of Next-Gen Store of Value: Privacy, Proofs, Compute, a versioned thesis on privacy-preserving settlement, portable proofs, and verified compute as monetary primitives for the AI era.
+He publishes Eschatology Report, a long-form publication on philosophy, AI, verification, culture, and modernity, and is the author of Next Generation Stores of Value: Privacy, Proofs, Compute, a versioned thesis on privacy-preserving settlement, portable proofs, and verified compute as monetary primitives for the AI era.

 Pull quotes